d1b1/d1b1.github.com/_articles/databases_for_rapid_solutions.md

 ### SQL vs No-SQL
 The long & short of this concept is that you either have a very declarative data store that locks down fields and relationships or not.
-In the end the all work, and they store your data.
-In NoSQL you can data fields, names and structures on the fly, and handle the differences in code.
+In the end, the all work, and they store your data.
+In No-SQL you can data fields, names and structures on the fly, and handle the differences in code.
 In SQL you have to do more work to change the way data is stored, but your code is clear and more concise.